A lot of people have been there – having a crush when you’re in a relationship.

 [Confession: I cheated on my boyfriend and feel a lot better!]

-At the end of the day, you have to remember that you’re in a committed relationship.
-Why make a promise to your partner if you’re not going to keep it?
-There’s no point risking it all for a cheap thrill because in the end, people are going to get hurt and you’re going to be one of them.
+When you get a crush on someone else when you’re already in a relationship, you need to understand that there’s no point risking it all for a cheap thrill because in the end, people are going to get hurt and you’re going to be one of them.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.

 LOVEPANKY IN YOUR INBOX

 Get the very best of LovePanky straight to your inbox!